Job configurations can be updated at any point in their lifecycle.

 in the current (possibly partially-updated) state.

 For a configuration update, the Aurora Scheduler calculates required changes by examining the current job config state and the new desired job config.
-It then starts a rolling batched update process by going through every batch and performing these operations:
+It then starts a rolling batched update process by going through every batch and performing these operations, in order:

 The Aurora Scheduler continues through the instance list until all tasks are